elki-project/simpsons-wiki-data/README.md

 Usage
 -----

-This was only tested on a Debian linux system, but Ubuntu should be fine.
+This was tested on a Debian linux system and Ubuntu 21.04.

 Install the required packages:

+Debian:

 `apt install python3-lxml python3-wikitrans 7zip

+Ubuntu:

+`apt install python3-lxml p7zip-full
+`pip install wikitrans

 You then need to manually download a "Current pages" dump (no history) from the Wiki via <https://simpsons.fandom.com/wiki/Special:Statistics>.